hivemq/hivemq-policy-cookbooks/README.md

 ## Quick Start

-For a quick start please consult our HiveMQ Data Governance Hub documentation.
+For a quick start please consult our HiveMQ Data Hub documentation.

 ## Setup